daniel-aguilar/daniel-aguilar.github.io/_posts/2017-08-22-using-vimrc-files-per-directory.md

 ---
-title: "Using vimrc Files per Directory"
+title: Using vimrc Files per Directory
 ---

 How many times have you wished you could have a different vimrc